pettarin/yael/README.md

 * Building sub-objects from strings
 * Outputting a JSON representation of any object
 * Resolution of MARC Relator values
+* Conversion of SMIL clip times from string to seconds

 ## Limitations and Missing Features